Estate Planning Attorney FAQ – Protecting Your Family and Your Future

 What Is the Difference Between a Will and a Trust?

 A will directs how your assets are distributed after your death and must go through probate.
-A trust, on the other hand, can hold assets during your lifetime and distribute them according to your instructions, often allowing certain assets to pass outside of probate and providing greater control over timing and conditions of distribution.
+A trust, on the other hand, can hold assets during your lifetime and distribute them according to your instructions while you are alive, and allows trust assets to pass outside of probate upon death.
+A trust can offer greater control over the timing and conditions of distributions to beneficiaries.

 What Is Probate and Can It Be Avoided?

 Probate is the legal process of validating a will and administering a deceased person’s estate.
-While probate in New Jersey can be relatively straightforward in some cases, certain planning tools—such as properly funded trusts and beneficiary designations—can help minimize or avoid the need for probate.
+While probate in New Jersey is generally straightforward, certain planning tools—such as properly funded trusts and beneficiary designations—can, in some cases, help minimize or avoid probate.

 What Happens If I Die Without a Will?

 If you pass away without a valid will, New Jersey’s intestacy laws determine how your assets are distributed.
-This may not align with your personal wishes and can create unnecessary stress or conflict for your family.
-An estate plan ensures you remain in control.
+These laws may not align with your personal wishes and can create unnecessary stress or conflict for your family.
+A written estate plan ensures you remain in control.

 When Should I Create an Estate Plan?

 It is never too early to create an estate plan.
-Adults of all ages can benefit from having basic documents in place, especially once they acquire assets, marry, have children, or start a business.
+Adults of all ages can benefit from having documents in place, especially once they acquire assets, marry, have children, start a business, or begin to experience physical or mental decline.
 Estate planning is particularly important if you want to designate guardians for minor children.

 How Often Should I Update My Estate Plan?